neumino/neumino.github.io/movies.md

-### VHS 94
+### Last Night in Soho
-*Released on 2021-09-26, vote average 5.8*
+*Released on 2021-10-09, vote average 9*

-A mysterious VHS tape leads a police S.W.A.T. team to the discovery of a sinister cult whose collection of pre-recorded material reveals a nightmarish conspiracy.
+A young girl, passionate about fashion design, is mysteriously able to enter the 1960s where she encounters her idol, a dazzling wannabe singer.
+But 1960s London is not what it seems, and time seems to be falling apart with shady consequences.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/opnSln8Ue2U?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/AcVnFrxjPjI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>